thusoy/grunt-nose/README.md

 Type: `Boolean`
 Default: false

 Enable plugin Coverage:  Activate a coverage report using Ned Batchelder's coverage module.
+Requires coverage to be installed separetly, f. ex in a virtualenv specified by `options.virtualenv`.

 #### cover_package
 Type: `String`